revrseai/revrseai-python/README.md

 [![pypi](https://img.shields.io/badge/pypi-v0.1.0-blue.svg)](https://pypi.python.org/pypi/revrseai-python)

 A Python client library for interacting with the RevrseAI API.
-Generate APIs for any Android app using a single prompt — extract data, automate tasks, and build integrations without an emulator.
-Generated endpoints are deterministic and don't rely on an LLM or emulator at execution time, making them extremely fast, cheap, and stable.
+RevrseAI lets you generate APIs for any Android app using a single prompt, allowing you to extract data, automate tasks, and build integrations without an emulator.
+The generated endpoints are deterministic and don't rely on an LLM or emulator at execution time, making them extremely fast, cheap, and stable.

 ## Getting an API Key